TCL-AILab/Abandon_Bayer-Filter_See_in_the_Dark/README.md

 ## Citation
 If you find this project useful in your research, please consider citing:
 ```
-@inproceedings{Dong2022Abandoning,
+@inproceedings{dong2022abandoning,
-	title={Abandoning the Bayer-Filter to See in the Dark},
+  title={Abandoning the Bayer-Filter To See in the Dark},
   author={Dong, Xingbo and Xu, Wanyan and Miao, Zhihui and Ma, Lan and Zhang, Chao and Yang, Jiewen and Jin, Zhe and Teoh, Andrew Beng Jin and Shen, Jiajun},
-	booktitle={Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition (CVPR)},
+  booktitle={Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition},
+  pages={17431--17440},
   year={2022}
 }
 ```